Welcome to Spivey's Corner

 https://spivey.oriel.ox.ac.uk/corner

-This wiki provides course materials and a discussion forum for the lecture courses that I give to Computer Science students in Oxford.
-Some pages will contain course material, and I will protect those pages from editing, so that everyone can see the material as I presented it.
-Each protected page will have an associated discussion page, and you are welcome to add comments there, or to make corrections or additions to any of the other pages.
+This wiki provides course materials and a discussion forum for the lecture courses that I gave to Computer Science students in Oxford during the time I taught there.
+Some pages contain course material, and I have protected those pages from editing, so that everyone can see the material as I presented it.
+Each protected page has an associated discussion page, and you are welcome to add comments there, or to make corrections or additions to any of the other pages.
 To make edits, you will need to create an account for yourself, but anyone with an Oxford e-mail address is welcome to participate, in a way consistent with the code of conduct.

 Course materials